andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-03-17-Why-its-easy-to-start-a-subpar-relationship.md

 ### Why do the standards rise again
 It looks like a natural thing to happen after a bare minimum of a need is met.
-In a place-to-sleep example above: after a night in a capsule hotel you do feel refreshed, but you also understand that you _need_ silence to sleep really well.
+In a place-to-sleep example above: after a night in a capsule hotel you do feel somewhat refreshed, but you also understand that you _need_ silence to sleep really well.

 ## What to do